The Intersection of a New Normal and a New Administration

 There are currently two benefits that come to mind when thinking about changes the Biden Administration will push to change.
 One is a change to the Family Medical Leave Act (FMLA) that would provide 12 weeks of paid (currently it’s unpaid) job-protected leave for workers or family members of workers who have a serious health condition.
 And businesses of all sizes would be required to provide this leave to employees, not just those with 50 or more employees, as the regulation currently stipulates.

 Another new benefit is the Pregnant Workers Fairness Act.
 The goal of this act is to eliminate discrimination as well as promote women’s health and economic security.
-The act is supposed to ensure reasonable workplace accommodations for workers whose ability to perform the functions of a job are limited by the pregnancy, childbirth, or a related medical condition.
+The act is supposed to ensure reasonable workplace accommodations for workers whose ability to perform the functions of a job is limited by pregnancy, childbirth, or a related medical condition.

-As the Biden Administration begins to enforce new regulations, our team of experienced HR Business Partners at EnformHR are here to help your business stay compliant, whether that is updating your policies, conducting training, or answering your questions.
+As the Biden Administration begins to enforce new regulations, our team of experienced HR Business Partners at EnformHR is here to help your business stay compliant, whether that is updating your policies, conducting training, or answering your questions.
 If you need guidance, please do not hesitate to contact us.